tddschn/langchain-utils/README.md

                     [--to PANDOC_TO_FORMAT]
                     [PATH ...]

-Get a prompt from arbitrary files.
+Get prompts from arbitrary files.
 You need to have `pandoc` installed and in
 $PATH, it will be used to convert source files to desired (hopefully textual) format.
 Common use cases: Getting prompts from EPub books or several TeX files.